Doravirine

 Doravirine, sold under the brand name Pifeltro, is a non-nucleoside reverse transcriptase inhibitor medication developed by Merck & Co. for use in the treatment of HIV/AIDS.

 Doravirine was approved for medical use in the United States in August 2018.

+Doravirine is available in fixed-dose combinations with other HIV drugs such as doravirine/lamivudine/tenofovir (sold under the brand name Delstrigo).